COVID-19 Reopening Plans

-- Gloves will be worn when changing diapers.
+- Gloves will be worn when changing diapers and handling bodily fluids.

 - Gloves will be worn by all food handlers including during the preparation of bottles for infants.

-- Teachers will wear scrubs that can be taken off and washed at the center at the end of the day to prevent germs from traveling to homes.
+- Teachers have the option to wear scrubs that can be taken off and washed at the center at the end of the day to prevent germs from traveling to homes.

-Two ASI Building Service workers will provide cleaning services for the Children’s Center Monday through Friday during operational hours on a rotating schedule in each classroom.
+One ASI Building Service worker will provide cleaning services for the Children’s Center Monday through Friday during operational hours in each classroom.
 After operational hours, a full building cleaning and disinfecting will occur before the next day of operations.

 - Toys and classroom materials will be disinfected in the dishwasher or with CDC approved disinfectant.